jazzyisj/speech-helpers-jinja/README.md

 That was an honourable thing to do.
 ## number_words(number)
 Convert a numerical value to it's text equivelent.
+Accepts numbers with comma separators and decimals.
 - **number** - a numberical value *[integer]*
 ### Usage
     {% from 'speech_helpers.jinja' import number_words %}